coreinfrastructure/best-practices-badge/doc/security.md

    because of their wide support and efficiency.
    Session data is intentionally kept small, because of the limited amount of data available in a cookie.
-   To counteract session hijacking, file config/environments/production.rb "config.force_ssl" to true, requiring all communication in the *production* environment to be over an encrypted channel using TLS.
+   To counteract session hijacking, we configure the production environment to always communicate over an enrypted channel using TLS (see file config/environments/production.rb which sets "config.force_ssl" to true).
    The design allows users to drop cookies at any time (at worse they may have to re-login to get another session cookie).
    We do not use CookieStore (so guidance on its use is irrelevant).